 Turning to the structure of our paper, Section \ref{SecPreliminaries} gives some background on real and complex operator systems and their complexifications.
 In keeping with the task and nature of our paper we do however expect the reader to be reading alongside with parts of \cite{BR,DK}.
-Because of this we also do not need to be very pedantic or overly careful with definitions, preliminaries, or the history of the subject, which may usually be found in detail there.
+The very recent textbook \cite{Dav} contains an account of many results from \cite{DK}.
+Because of this we also do not need to be very pedantic or overly careful with definitions, preliminaries, or the history of the subject, which may usually be found in detail in those sources.
 In Section \ref{SecBasicDefinitions} we define real and complex non-commutative (nc) convex sets and give basic examples such as the real non-commutative state space.
 Section \ref{SecCompl} describes the complexification of a real nc convex set.
 This can be done intrinsically by specifying what elements will be in the complexification, or extrinsically by taking a suitable complex nc convex hull of a real nc convex set.
 These two constructions will be equivalent.
 We show that there is a unique reasonable complexification of a real nc convex set.
-Here we also prove functorial properties of complexification.
+We also prove functorial properties of the complexification.
 For instance, if $K$ is a nc convex set and $A(K)$ are the nc affine functions on $K$, then

 In Section \ref{SecCatDuality}, we show the real version of Davidson and Kennedy's categorical duality.
-This can either be done by doing their proof in the real case, using a real version of the nc separation theorem (see \ref{separationthrm}), or by the functoriality of complexification from Section \ref{SecCompl}.
+Some useful techniques here are using a real version of the nc separation theorem (see Theorem \ref{separationthrm}), or the functoriality of complexification from Section \ref{SecCompl}.
 This has many applications.